 If I had to describe "which road best represents my childhood", it would have to be Southwest Parkway.
 There was the Citgo there at the corner of Southwest Parkway and Wellborn, before everything around it was built, a common fuel and convenience stop (more will be discussed when the gas station is added), the Texaco station at Welsh Avenue, those weird townhome-style apartments catty-corner to that (Embassy Townhomes), South Knoll Elementary School (where I went to school, and was once covered on this site, though mostly I described its dark, pre-renovation corridors), and small streets where family friends lived.

-It was there in the happy childhood times of my life and some of the darker times like food delivery.
-A lot of this is based after what I originally wrote in Wikimapia (see the March 2022 update), in some cases verbatim, which in turn is based on my writings and memories of the avenue in the late 1990s and early 2000s.
+It was there in the happy childhood times of my life and some of the darker times like food delivery (where I got to know the apartment complexes a LOT better).
+A lot of this is based after what I originally wrote in Wikimapia (see the March 2022 update), in a few cases verbatim, which in turn is based on my writings and memories of the avenue in the late 1990s and early 2000s, though I've tried to update these.

 Copper Creek Condos / 301 Southwest Parkway